Thamir-73/ideagnUpdated/source/_posts/natureofcon.md

 date: 2024-08-01
 categories: [Philosophy]
 index_img: img/2hemi.jpg
-excerpt: "On the Nature of Reality: exploration on how limits paradoxically make up most unbounded progress in all domains."
+excerpt: "On the Nature of Reality: An exploration on how limits paradoxically make up most unbounded progress in all domains."
 ---

 I’ve been thinking about the nature of logic، reality، our cognition, and how the world works.

 (Yeah I know this too much to put in 1 blog post, but hear me out…),

-Especially in light of reading iain mcgillchrist’s book, The Master and His Emmisiary, which is a book that explores the fundamental, and almost irreconcilable differences between the left & right hemispheres of human brains, even though they exist within the same entity/human (will elaborate later)…
+Especially in light of reading iain mcgillchrist’s book, The Master and His Emmisiary, which is a book that explores the fundamental, and almost <b>irreconcilable</b> differences between the left & right hemispheres of human brains, even though they exist within the same entity/human (will elaborate later)…

 And that book is definitely one that kind of revolutionized parts of my thinking.